3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d03/instructor_notes/javascript_objects.md

   - `eatSomething(monkeyFood)`
   - `introduce`: produces a string introducing itself, including its name, species, and what it has eaten

-- Create 3 monkeys total.
-Make sure all 3 monkeys have all properties set and methods defined.
+- Create 3 monkeys.
+Make sure all 3 monkeys have all of the properties set and the methods defined.

 - Exercise your monkeys by retrieving their properties and using their methods.
-Practice using both syntaxes (dot notation and bracket notation) for retrieving properties.
+Practice using dot notation and bracket notation for retrieving these properties.

 ## Conclusion (5m)